appbaseio/Docs/content/docs/search/relevancy.md

 The UI view lets you control and set the fields that have a search use-case and a variable field weight that's used to boost a match at search time.

-By default, when appbase.io is used to import data for an Elasticsearch index, it sets the search use-case and the appropriate indexing and search analyzers for all the `text` fields.
+By default, when ReactiveSearch dashboard is used to import data for an Elasticsearch index, it sets the search use-case and the appropriate indexing and search analyzers for all the `text` fields.
 As a user, you can change the fields that are searchable.

 #### Advanced Settings